 That means we know how to psychotherapeutically treat individuals as well as couples.
 So we know how issues like depression or anxiety can impact you and your marriage.
 It is a give-and-take between helping you manage whatever concrete issues you might have, and how you and your partner can work together with those issues, to improve your marriage despite them.

+Now more than ever you need dreams and goals.
 Goals don't have to be mutual.
 One person can have different hopes and dreams from their partner, and that's alright.
+But how do we make sure that your dreams don't negatively impact mine?

 In every conflict, science has taught us that there's a dream buried deep inside.
 Something you hold dear, and cannot let go of.
 Dr. John Gottman calls these your "bones."
 In a fight, you can't give up your bones.
 Our job is to help you to articulate those dreams, those values, those "bones."